 Procure renewable energy to offset at least 40% of the Commonwealth's annual electricity, and/or directly purchase renewable power generation sited within PA.

+Reduce overall energy consumption by 3% per year by 2025 (from 2017 levels).
 Build any new buildings, major renovations, build to suit leased buildings to high-performance building standards.